 Re apply 6 months or more later

-However, how long must you wait before you can try for PR again after rejected?
-The quick answer is that you can apply for it 6 months or more after the initial rejected date.
-However, you definitely do not want to keep applying and keep getting rejected over and over again.
+However, how long must you wait before you can try for PR again after?
+The quick answer is that you can submit it 6 months or more after the initial date stated.
+However, you definitely do not want to keep submitting and keep getting rejected over and over again.
 For instance, you definitely should not change job or company in the interim time unless it is to a significantly higher salary position at a prestigious company.
 Everything you do in between now and re applying has to be about improving your profile.

 We can advise you on your success before you make any moves on appeal as there can be other factors, so that you stand the highest chances of approval of becoming a resident in Singapore.

 Use our contact details and contact us today for your appeal or re application!